Proactive Water Quality Control

-- Determined the significance of chemical scales and microbiological activity in the elevation of lead, copper, and iron in the water where the actual chemically-influenced corrosion of the metals plays a less significant role in seven of the eight systems.
+- Determined the significance of chemical scales and microbiological activity in the elevation of lead, copper, and iron in drinking water.

-- Demonstrated the ineffectiveness of products that contain polyphosphate in lowering lead and copper concentrations in the water in the three water systems that use phosphate-based corrosion control.
+- Demonstrated the ineffectiveness of products that contain polyphosphate in lowering lead and copper concentrations in drinking water.

-- Demonstrated that orthophosphate can be ineffective as a corrosion control agent when existing chemical scales interfere as found in one system.
+- Demonstrated that orthophosphate can be ineffective as a corrosion control agent when existing chemical scales interfere.

-- Implicated corroded unlined cast iron water main in elevated lead by means of releasing iron particulates that adsorb and transport lead after contact with lead surfaces as found in two systems.
+- Implicated corroded unlined cast iron water main in elevating lead concentrations by means of releasing iron particulates that adsorb and transport lead after contact with lead surfaces.

 - Determined the effectiveness of a new water treatment system.
 One water system changed the pH and alkalinity of the water to control lead and copper.
 The monitoring tools showed that the parameter changes did not reach into the distribution system and that the lead and copper levels were actually influenced most by iron particulates and microbiological activity coming from corroded cast iron water mains.

-- Implicated chloride as a major factor in solubilizing copper in one system.
-It emphasized the realization that chloride in many wells around the country is increasing because of road salt and copper can increase in the water system because of it.
+- Implicated chloride as a major factor in solubilizing copper and lead.
+The data from several systems have emphasized that chloride in many wells around the country is increasing because of road salt and copper, especially, can increase in the water system because of it.

-- Implicated sulfate as a major factor in solubilizing copper in one of the systems.
-Data indicated that sulfate entered the well by means of glacial sediments carried by precipitation.
+- Implicated sulfate as a major factor in solubilizing copper and lead.
+In one system, data indicated that sulfate entered the well by means of glacial sediments carried by precipitation.
 The sulfate in the sediments solubilized copper when the water was in contact with copper surfaces.
 The tools of monitoring also identified that structural issues must be occurring at the wells in order to allow an influent of precipitation and sediment into the well water and ultimately the distribution system water.

 - Demonstrated that remedial steps to improving water quality can be monitored with these tools to determine the effectiveness of the remediation efforts and aid in decision-making in further efforts.

-- Demonstrated that once a system is in control of the water quality, further improvements can continue to be made to take water quality and system operation to even higher levels.
+- Demonstrated that once a system is in control of its water quality, further improvements can continue to be made to take water quality and system operation to even higher levels.

-All must be addressed in water quality control at critical locations in the distribution system.
+All must be addressed in water quality control.

 STANDARDIZED WATER DISTRIBUTION MONITORING